Compliance: Initiatives

 Initiatives for Preventing Corruption

-MC has established the “Code of Prohibition against Improper Payments or Other Types of Benefits” in order to prevent provision of improper benefits to domestic and foreign public officials, etc. (including persons who are deemed to be public officials under applicable laws, etc.), and prevent conducts from being seen as suspicious or untrustworthy by third parties.
-MC also complies with the anti-bribery laws and regulations of various countries, including Japanese criminal law and the Unfair Competition Prevention Act, the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
-The MC Code of Conduct stipulates definitions and compliance requirements for bribery, conflicts of interest, and other forms of misconduct.
-No bribery risks have as yet been assessed as high risk.
-Furthermore, MC has established a strict anti-corruption system and pre-approval process for provision of entertainment or gifts to public officials, appointment of agents/intermediaries, acceptance of internships for relatives of public officials, and donation to governments and their enterprises.
-In addition, MC has established internal anti-corruption regulations requiring detailed due diligence when accepting workplace experience training for relatives of public officials, etc., as well as providing donations to government and public officials.
-We have also introduced guidelines to conduct anti-corruption due diligence on our business and other partners.
-MC continuously and periodically reviews and improves its internal rules and regulations taking into account the trends of the enforcement and proceedings brought by anti-corruption regulators, and anti-corruption programs/measures taken by other companies.
+MC has established the “Code of Prohibition Against Improper Payments or Other Types of Benefits” to prevent the provision of improper benefits to domestic and foreign public officials, etc. (including persons deemed public officials under applicable laws, etc.), and to avoid conduct that could appear suspicious or untrustworthy to third parties.
+MC also complies with anti-bribery laws and regulations in various countries, including Japanese criminal law and the Unfair Competition Prevention Act, the U.S. Foreign Corrupt Practices Act, and the U.K. Bribery Act.
+The MC Code of Conduct defines and sets compliance requirements for bribery, conflicts of interest, and other forms of misconduct.
+To date, no bribery risks have been assessed as high risk.
+Furthermore, MC has implemented a strict anti-corruption system and pre-approval process for activities such as providing entertainment or gifts to public officials, appointing agents or intermediaries, accepting internships for relatives of public officials, and making donations to governments or their enterprises.
+Internal anti-corruption regulations also require detailed due diligence when accepting workplace training for relatives of public officials, etc., or providing donations to government entities.
+In addition, MC has introduced guidelines for conducting anti-corruption due diligence on business and other partners.
+MC continuously reviews and improves its internal rules and regulations, taking into account enforcement trends, proceedings by anti-corruption regulators, and measures adopted by other companies.

-In 2019, MC adopted a risk-based anti-corruption system that devotes appropriate attention and resources depending on the types and scales of transactions and the level of corruption risks in applicable countries, and revised relevant guidelines accordingly to build a system to prevent bribery/corruption on a consolidated basis.
-Through the implementation of these rules and guidelines, MC is working to deter compliance violations and limit opportunities for unethical behavior, such as prohibiting contact with related public officials, etc.
+In 2019, MC adopted a risk-based anti-corruption system that allocates resources according to transaction types, scales, and corruption risk levels in applicable countries.
+Relevant guidelines were revised to strengthen consolidated measures for preventing bribery and corruption.
+Through these rules and guidelines, MC works to deter compliance violations and limit opportunities for unethical behavior, including prohibiting inappropriate contact with public officials, etc.

-In FY 2023, there were no bribery or corruption cases which had a significant impact on the MC Group.
+In FY2024, there were no bribery or corruption cases that had a significant impact on MC.

 Initiatives in Selecting and Managing Agencies, Intermediaries, etc.

-In addition to preventing corruption by officers and employees, MC established internal regulations to prevent corruption by any agents, consultants, intermediaries, etc. retained by MC (hereafter collectively referred to as “Agents”).
-The internal regulations require officers and employees to obtain prior approval from the relevant Compliance Officer to retain suitable Agents.
-From FY2019, MC introduced new internal approval procedures for retaining Agents on the basis of the risk based approach depending on the nature of the relevant services to be provided by the Agents, the size and purpose of projects, and the level of risks, including the level of the corruption risk of the relevant countries.
-In FY2023, MC further reviewed application forms as well as the approval procedure itself.
+In addition to preventing corruption by officers and employees, MC has established internal regulations to prevent corruption by any agents, consultants, intermediaries, etc. retained by MC (hereafter collectively referred to as “Agents”).
+These regulations require officers and employees to obtain prior approval from the relevant Compliance Officer before retaining suitable Agents.
+Since FY2019, MC has introduced new internal approval procedures for retaining Agents based on a risk-based approach, considering factors such as the nature of services to be provided, project size and purpose, and the level of risks, including corruption risk in the relevant countries.
+In FY2023, MC further reviewed application forms and the approval procedure itself.
 These procedures are reviewed annually as described in the above.

-- Agents are categorized into three categories based on the nature of the services to determine the level of due diligence on the Agents on the points below.
+• Agents are categorized into two groups based on factors that include the nature of their services and the relevant country to determine the level of due diligence required, focusing on the following points.

-- The adequacy of the amount of remunerations for the services to be paid to Agents shall be thoroughly assessed.
+• The adequacy of remuneration for services provided by Agents must be thoroughly assessed.

-- Contracts with Agents shall include clauses that prohibits the provisions of improper benefits to public officials, etc., by the Agents, and the Agents shall be made aware of MC Group’s Anti-Corruption Guidelines.
+• Contracts with Agents must include clauses prohibiting the provision of improper benefits to public officials, etc., and require Agents to be informed of MC Group’s Anti-Corruption Guidelines.

 Mitsubishi Corporation Group’s Anti-Corruption Guideline

-In 2015, MC established and published “Mitsubishi Corporation’s Anti-Corruption Guideline” in order to inform business partners of MC’s basic principles related to the prevention of corruption.
-In the Guideline, MC explains its anti-corruption policies and initiatives as "MC's commitment" and expects business partners to adhere to MC’s anti-corruption initiatives.
-In April 2019, in order to further strengthen its anti-corruption initiatives, MC expanded the scope of the Guideline to cover the entire MC Group and announced the new “Mitsubishi Corporation Group’s Anti-Corruption Guideline.”
-The new Guideline not only includes commitments of the MC Group, but also requests that all business partners and clients (including suppliers) of MC Group prohibit bribery, inform anti-corruption policies, and cooperate with investigations when there are concerns about violations.
+In 2015, MC established and published the “Mitsubishi Corporation’s Anti-Corruption Guideline” to inform business partners of MC’s basic principles for preventing corruption.
+The Guideline explains MC’s anti-corruption policies and initiatives as "MC's commitment" and expects business partners to adhere to these principles.
+In April 2019, to further strengthen its anti-corruption efforts, MC expanded the scope of the Guideline to cover the entire MC and announced the new “Mitsubishi Corporation Group’s Anti-Corruption Guideline.”
+This updated Guideline not only includes MC’s commitments but also requests that all business partners and clients (including suppliers) prohibit bribery, communicate anti-corruption policies, and cooperate with investigations when concerns about violations arise.

 Cases of Corruption

-In FY 2023, there were no corruption cases detected in MC.
-As a result, no fines or financial penalties relating to the corruption were incurred.
+In FY2024, no corruption cases were detected at MC.
+As a result, no fines or financial penalties related to corruption were incurred.

 Internal Whistleblowing System

-MC has established internal whistleblowing systems, known as the “Meyasubako (Compliance Mail Box and Helpline)”.
-These systems are used to report or consult on any compliance-related questions or issues, including workplace misconduct and harassment, violations of laws and regulations, as well as bribery and corruption.
+MC has established internal whistleblowing systems, known as the “Meyasubako (Compliance Mailbox and Helpline)”.
+These systems allow reporting or consultation on compliance-related questions or issues, including workplace misconduct, harassment, violations of laws and regulations, and bribery or corruption.
 Reports to the Meyasubako are sent directly to the Administration Office for the Compliance Committee.
-MC has also established whistleblowing reporting routes to the Internal Audit Dept. and the Audit & Supervisory Committee Members.
-In addition, MC has established a whistleblowing reporting route connecting to outside legal counsel (called the “Bengoshi Meyasubako (Outside Legal Counsel Compliance Mail Box and Helpline)” for officers and employees who wish to remain anonymous.
-While the outside legal counsel will confirm whether the informant is an officer or employee of MC, they will not reveal the informant’s name or the section to which the informant belongs to the Administration Office for the Compliance Committee without the informant’s consent.
-In addition to these internal whistleblowing systems, MC has another whistleblowing reporting route called the “MC Group Legal Counsel Compliance Mail Box and Helpline” for officers and employees of MC Group companies.
-Furthermore, MC operates a new whistleblowing system for anti-trust and corruption issues called “Let Us Know System (LUKS)”, which is available to officers and employees of MC and its domestic and overseas subsidiaries 24 hours/day and 365 days/year in multiple languages (Japanese, English, French, Spanish, Chinese, Thai, Indonesian, etc.).
+MC has also established whistleblowing reporting routes to the Internal Audit Department and the Audit & Supervisory Committee Members.
+In addition, MC provides a whistleblowing route connecting to outside legal counsel, called the “Bengoshi Meyasubako (Outside Legal Counsel Compliance Mailbox and Helpline),” for officers and employees who wish to have more anonymity.
+While outside legal counsel confirms whether the informant is an MC officer or employee, they do not disclose the informant’s name or section to the Administration Office without consent.
+For subsidiaries in Japan, there is an additional route called the “MC Group Legal Counsel Compliance Mailbox and Helpline.”
+Furthermore, MC operates a whistleblowing system for anti-trust and corruption issues called “Let Us Know System (LUKS)”, available to officers and employees of MC and its domestic and overseas subsidiaries 24 hours a day, 365 days a year, in multiple languages (Japanese, English, French, Spanish, Chinese, Thai, Indonesian, etc.).

-In FY 2023, there were no whistleblowing reports which had a significant impact on the management of the MC Group.
+In FY2024, there were no whistleblowing reports that had a significant impact on MC’s management.

 Number of reports received through Whistleblowing Systems

-In FY2023, MC received a total of 60 reports, including Whistleblowing Reports to MC Group companies, of which 31 were related to harassment and 29 were related to other issues (occupational health and safety, labor management, etc.).
+In FY2024, MC received a total of 59 reports, including those submitted to operating companies.
+Of these, 27 were related to harassment and 32 concerned other issues (occupational health and safety, labor management, etc.).

-In FY 2023, no reported cases had a significant impact on the management of the MC Group.
+In FY2024, none of the reported cases had a significant impact on MC’s management.

-Please check the link below for data on Number of reports received through Whistleblowing Systems.
+Please refer to the ESG Data at the link below for data on the number of reports received through whistleblowing systems.

 Supervision by the Board of Directors

-Every year, the Board of Directors supervises the development of relevant internal rules and regulations including the Code of Conduct for Officers and Employees, the progress of various training programs compliance matters such as anti-corruption initiatives, the results and status of compliance violation cases, and the compliance programs and measures to be implemented in the current fiscal year.
-In addition, both Independent Directors and Independent Audit & Supervisory Committee Members receive reports twice a year regarding compliance activities, so that they can provide more effective supervision from their external perspectives.
+Each year, the Board of Directors supervises the development of internal rules and regulations, including the Code of Conduct for Officers and Employees, the progress of various compliance training programs, anti-corruption initiatives, the results and status of compliance violation cases, and compliance programs and measures planned for the current fiscal year.
+In addition, Independent Directors and Independent Audit & Supervisory Committee Members receive reports twice a year on compliance activities, enabling them to provide more effective oversight from an external perspective.

-Please also refer to our pdf booklet “Mitsubishi Corporation Compliance Report” for our compliance activities.
+Please also refer to our PDF booklet “Mitsubishi Corporation Compliance Report,” for details on our compliance activities.